-A hazard mitigation plan has also been written for the university in conjunction with the URS Corporation.
+The hazard mitigation plan was updated and approved in November, 2015, for the university in conjunction with Michael Baker International and PASSHE.
 The plan meets PEMA guidelines.

 Cheyney University has developed an Emergency Operations Plan that provides a comprehensive set of guidelines for directing resources before, during and after campus emergencies and disasters.
 The Cheyney University Police Department is very proactive in training all police officers and the community for emergency preparedness, response and recovery.
 The plan includes a set of guidelines for emergency procedures which are posted with evacuation diagrams in all the campus buildings.